Nancy Hann

-Nancy A. Hann is a rear admiral in the NOAA Commissioned Officer Corps.
-She is the commanding officer of the corps and director of the National Oceanic and Atmospheric Administration (NOAA) Office of Marine and Aviation Operations (OMAO).
-She previously served as the deputy director.
+Nancy A. Hann (born 1973) is a vice admiral in the NOAA Commissioned Officer Corps.
+Hann is the deputy under secretary for operations at the National Oceanic and Atmospheric Administration.
+She held of role of acting NOAA Administrator from January 20 to March 31, 2025.
+She previously served as the director of the NOAA Corps and director of the NOAA Office of Marine and Aviation Operations (OMAO).
+Prior to that, Hann was the NOAA Corps and OMAO's deputy director.
+Hann is the first woman to achieve the rank of vice admiral in the history of the NOAA Corps and its predecessors.

 Early life

 Nancy Hann grew up in Illinois, as a child she recalled one of her favorite things was to watch the thunderstorms.
 She's always been interested in Earth's weather and her mother claimed she had been interested in weather patterns since the beginning.

 Career

-Hann started her career with NOAA as a fisheries observer in 1996 and she commissioned as an officer in the NOAA Corps 1999.
-She served on commercial fishing vessels, various NOAA ships and aircraft and NSF research vessels, on the NOAA aircraft she was a pilot and flight meteorologist.
-She even later became NOAA Dive qualified and became unmanned aircraft systems (uas), pilot.
+Hann started her career with NOAA as a fisheries observer in 1996 and she commissioned as an officer in the NOAA Corps in 1999.
+She served on commercial fishing vessels, NSF research vessels and various NOAA ships and aircraft, as a pilot, flight meteorologist, NOAA Diver and unmanned aircraft systems pilot.
 She is responsible for the direct leadership and management of OMAO's operational assets, including the agency's fleet of 16 research and survey vessels and nine aircraft.